andiwand/inner-detector-tracking-workshop-2023/acts-examples-tutorial/README.md

 # Acts Examples Framework Tutorial

+The goal of this tutorial is to build Acts and the examples framework in order to run [`tutorial_full_chain_odd.py`](tutorial_full_chain_odd.py) and to plug a dummy algorithm into the reconstruction chain.

 ## Dependencies

 Biggest problem is getting the dependencies of the Acts examples framework.

+You will need at least

+- Boost
+- Eigen
+- Root
+- Geant4
+- DD4hep

-## Setup variants
+## Setup

 ### lxplus+cvmfs+lcg

 One way of avoiding the dependency problem is going to standard environment and use pre-compiled versions.

-Acts 25.0.1 can be built against lcg103 on lxplus.
+Acts 25.0.1 can be built against lcg 103 on lxplus.

 ```
 source /cvmfs/sft.cern.ch/lcg/views/LCG_103/x86_64-centos7-gcc11-opt/setup.sh